Glareone/AI-LLM-RAG-best-practices/advanced-topics/Homomorphic/Homomorphic_Encryption_Main.md

-### Homomorphic Encryption in Large Language Models (LLMs)A beginner's guide to understanding and implementing homomorphic encryption for privacy-preserving LLM applications.
+### Homomorphic Encryption in Large Language Models
+#### A guide how to understand and implement the homomorphic encryption for privacy-preserving LLM applications.
 ---
 ### Table of Contents